 10. Evoke Memories

-The take away point is that it’s important for us to remember that learners have a rich emotional history and they’re not simply containers for depositing information.
+Remember that learners have a rich emotional history.
+Let’s not treat them like containers for depositing information.

 Your comments, additions and feelings are welcome.
 Use the comment form below.